 24. Black Ball Shape

-It is a day time signalling shape used to determine the characteristics of vessel with different arrangement of ball shapes.
-For e.g. a vessel at anchor will show a blackball at foremost end of the forecastle.
+It is a day time signalling shape used to determine the characteristics of the vessel with a different arrangement of ball shapes.
+For e.g. a vessel at anchor will show a black ball at the foremost end of the forecastle and a ship not under command shows two black balls in a vertical line on her highest mast.

 25. Record of Navigation Activities

-All the navigational activities must be recorded and kept on board for ready reference.
-This is a mandatory and the most important log book.
+All the navigational activities which are performed by the ship’s officers and crew using different navigation equipment on the bridge must be recorded and kept on board for ready reference.
+This is mandatory and the most important log book.

 26. Record of Maintenance of Navigational Equipment

-Hard copy of the record must be present onboard ships for ready reference of port and regulatory authorities and must be signed by master and duty officers of the ship.
+The hard copy of all the ship navigation system and equipment list must be present as records onboard ships for ready reference of port and regulatory authorities and must be signed by master and duty officers of the ship.

 27. Wheelhouse Posters

-Present in the Navigation bridge, it displays a detailed information of manoeuvring characteristics of the ship.
+Present in the Navigation bridge, it displays detailed information of manoeuvring characteristics of the ship including turning circle, stopping and manoeuvring characteristics of the vessel.

 28. Transmitting Heading Devise